Icelandic 3 for English Speakers

 Bring a friend

-Bring a friend who has never been our student, and both of you will receive a 10 % off discount.
-You must pay at the same time (depending on the situation, a different time could be ok).
+Bring a friend who has never been our student and both of you will receive a 10 % off discount.
+You must pay simultaneously (depending on the situation, a different time could be ok).
 This promotion/discount excludes any other promotion/discount.
 If you could benefit from various promotions/discounts, I’ll help you choose the best one.

-Family members who learn Icelandic together have a 10 % off for each signup as long as at least another relative is enrolled.
-“Family” covers up to fourth-degree relatives (parents and children; grandparents, grandchildren, and siblings; uncles and aunts, great-grandparents and great-grandchildren, first cousins and great-uncles and great-aunts).
+Partners and family members who learn Icelandic together have 10 % off for each signup as long as at least another relative is enrolled.
+Family covers up to fourth-degree relatives (parents and children; grandparents, grandchildren, and siblings; uncles and aunts; great-grandparents and great-grandchildren; first cousins and great-uncles and great-aunts).
 This promotion/discount excludes any other promotion/discount.
 If you could benefit from different promotions/discounts, I’ll help you choose the best one.

 Registration in Icelandic course (Icelandic 3 for English speakers)